Video Game: Other Friendship Is Magic Fan Games

 Tropes presented by the games:

-"racing" game.
+GO FASTA short button basher "racing" game.
 You play as the fluffly pony Fluffle Puff as she races against Rainbow Dash to attain the title of the fastest pony in all of Equestria.
 The goal of the game is to fill the meter while at the same time preventing Rainbow Dash from reaching the other side of the screen which will cause a game over.
 The game also features "phases" where she's "upgraded" the farther into the race the player gets.
-There are also Multiple Endings
+There are also Multiple Endings, most of which are based on where you've gotten a game over.
+Also guest starring Dan from the Dan Vs. series.
+The game is created by Mixermike622 who known for his crossover Ask Tumblr Dan Vs. FiM.
+The game can be found in his deviantART account and at Newgrounds.

 open/close all folders